Cetuximab (Erbitux®) is a targeted therapy drug. It used to treat bowel cancer (colon and rectum), and head and neck

 Your eyelashes may grow longer and more curly than usual.
-Men may notice less beard growth.
-You may notice your head and body hair is finer, curlier or more brittle.
+You may notice your head and body hair becomes finer, curlier or more brittle.
 Some people may lose their hair slowly over several months.
 These changes are usually temporary and gradually improve after treatment has finished.
 Your nurse can talk to you about ways to cope with hair loss.

 You may notice changes to your nails.
 They may become brittle and break easily.
 Wear gloves when washing dishes or using detergents to help protect your hands and nails.
 If the area around your nails becomes inflamed, tell your doctor straight away.